-- The Director or Associate Director will communicate with the person or persons initiating the contact, will provide a number of documents for review, and will be available to answer initial questions.
+- The Director will communicate with the person or persons initiating the contact, will provide a number of documents for review, and will be available to answer initial questions.
 Arrangements may be made for an informal staff visit to the facility of the prospective sponsor to discuss the many details of program operation with the appropriate persons, tour the research facilities, and meet the professional research scientists or engineers who would serve as mentors or Research Advisers to postdoctoral scientists should a program be established.
-The staff members making the visit will be able to counsel with the staff of the laboratory relative to the next steps.
+The Fellowships Office staff members making the visit will be able to counsel with the staff of the laboratory relative to the next steps.

-- If, through discussions or a preliminary visit, a formal application for NRC approval for a new program is recommended, NRC staff will provide the appropriate forms and discuss with the laboratory personnel the various components of the application and give suggestions for the development of the documentation requested.
+- If, through discussions or a preliminary visit, a formal application for approval for a new program is recommended, Fellowships Office staff will provide the appropriate forms and discuss with the laboratory personnel the various components of the application and give suggestions for the development of the documentation requested.
 In most cases, a senior professional in the top laboratory administration is designated the "Laboratory Program Representative" and assigned the task of developing the application for the laboratory/ies to be involved.